pofesk0/FakeLauncher/README.md

 This is an app for launching a fake home screen after an incorrect lock screen password is entered, so an outsider thinks this is your real data (but there are none).

 You can use this app when someone is trying to duress you into showing the contents of your phone.
-In this situation you just enter the wrong password and app show a 'decoy'.
+In this situation you just enter the wrong password and app show a decoy.

-Required Device Admin permission for watch failed password attempts.
+Required Device Admin permission to watch for password failed attempts.